 The aptly-named Ferstel Passage feels almost Gothic-like with its vaulted ceiling, the tall corridor now lined with small stores and cafés tending toward the more refined end of the consumer spectrum.

 The main building was constructed in the late 1850s by the national bank of the time, primarily for their own use but also to provide space for the stock market.
-The latter didn’t stay long, shifting to its own standalone location on Vienna’s great Ring boulevard around ten years later.
+The latter only stayed briefly, shifting to its own standalone location on Vienna’s great Ring boulevard around ten years later.

 I’m not entirely sure quite when or why the location picked up its common moniker (possibly post-1980).
 Buildings tend not to be named after their designers, but Ferstel’s name now lives on in this rather gorgeous looking construction.